 Nobody likes to lose a tooth.
 And certainly, financial considerations will guide your plan to replace it.
 That’s why we like to present your options openly.
 And it’s also why we take purposeful steps throughout any treatment process to cut costs for our patients while maintaining the highest level of care.
 Dr. Puckett is an oral surgeon who prioritizes the care of his patients with open and honest conversations about their oral care and budget needs.

-Our patients appreciate us being up front with them.
-We don’t like to be pushy.
-This is a sensitive issue — one you’ll have to live with for a long time.
+Replacing lost teeth is a sensitive issue — one you’ll have to live with for a long time.
 We’ll discuss your options and develop a sequencing plan for all the dental implants or prosthetics you’ll need.
 We’ll share this copy with you and give you some time to think about it.
-As a maxillofacial surgeon who specializes in dental implants, Dr. Puckett believes in empowering our patients so they can make their own decisions when it comes to what’s best for their oral care.
+As a maxillofacial surgeon who specializes in dental implants, Dr. Puckett believes in empowering our patients so they can make informed decisions when it comes to what’s best for their oral care.